Naproxen/esomeprazole (By mouth)

-Treats pain, arthritis, and ankylosing spondylitis.
+Treats pain, arthritis, ankylosing spondylitis, and juvenile idiopathic arthritis.
 This medicine contains an NSAID and a proton pump inhibitor (PPI).

 VimovoThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to naproxen, esomeprazole, or to similar medicines.
-Do not use this medicine right before or right after you have heart bypass surgery.
+Do not use it right before or after a heart surgery, called coronary artery bypass graft (CABG).